-- 3. A Ph.D. student having M.Tech./ME//MPhil qualification has to do one semester coursework (with 2-3 Ph.D. level courses).
+- 1. A Ph.D. student having M.Tech./ME//MPhil qualification has to do one semester coursework (with 2-3 Ph.D. level courses).
 Minimum number of courses will be 2 Ph.D. level courses and one Ph.D. seminar course i.e. (minimum coursework of 8 credits). - 2.
-A Ph.D. student having M.Sc./ B.Tech./ BE or equivalent qualification has to do 5 to 7 Ph.D. level courses of at least 3 credits each and 1-2 Ph.D. seminar courses of at least 2 credits each.
-Minimum number of courses will be 5 Ph.D. level courses and one Ph.D. seminar course (minimum coursework of 17 credits). - \ Ph.D.
+A Ph.D. student having B.Tech./ B.E./ M.Sc. or equivalent qualification admitted to Ph.D.
+Program in an Engineering discipline shall do 6-8 courses of at least 3 credits each and 1-2 Ph.D.
+Seminar courses of at least 2 credits each.
+Minimum number of courses will be 6 Ph.D. level courses and one Ph.D. seminar course (minimum coursework of 20 credits).

+\ Ph.D.
 Seminar course can be taken either in Autumn or in Spring Semester or both as suggested by the Faculty Advisor/Thesis Supervisor.